lionhamza/mzansi-builds/README.md

 - share milestones and progress updates
 - request collaboration from other developers
 - support projects through starring
-- share messages on the Project Group for collaboration
+- share messages on the Project Chat Group as Collaborators
 - celebrate completed projects publicly

 I wanted the platform to encourage **community learning, collaboration, and visibility of ongoing developer work**.